 Graduate Employment Data

-Law schools collect and report graduate employment information to the American Bar Association Section on Legal Education and Admissions to the Bar (ABA) and to the National Association for Law Placement (NALP).
-WMU Cooley Law School asks each graduate to complete the NALP Employment Report and Salary Survey.
-NALP designed this survey, which collects employment information by academic year, which both the ABA and NALP define as September 1 through August 31.
+Law schools collect and report graduate employment information to the American Bar Association Section on Legal Education and Admissions to the Bar (ABA).
+WMU-Cooley Law School asks each graduate to complete the American Bar Association’s Employment Questionnaire.
+The ABA designed the questionnaire, which collects employment information for those who graduated between September 1 and August 31 of the prior academic year.
+For WMU-Cooley, the 2015 Graduate Cohort includes those who graduated from the law school in September 2014, January 2015, and May 2015.

-WMU Cooley Law School publicly reports employment data on its graduating classes in accordance with ABA and NALP guidelines.
+WMU-Cooley Law School publicly reports employment data on its graduating classes in accordance with ABA guidelines.
 The graduates who voluntarily respond to the survey are the primary source of employment data.
-For graduates who did not respond to the survey, WMU Cooley Law School determined and confirmed a graduate's employment status from publicly available sources such as state bar records, social media (e.g., LinkedIn, Facebook), law firm or business web sites, and other internet resources.
-WMU Cooley Law School also obtained employment information about some graduates from faculty members and classmates.
-Any graduate employment information that was indirectly obtained and that was deemed credible in accordance with ABA and NALP guidelines was reported.
-Reported information for the classes of 2011, 2012, and 2013 are included in the yearly summaries posted below, and they are presented in the format required by the ABA.
+For graduates who did not respond to the survey, WMU-Cooley Law School determined and confirmed a graduate's employment status from publicly available sources such as state bar records, social media, law firm or employer websites, and other internet resources that have been deemed sufficiently reliable by the ABA.
+Any graduate employment information that was indirectly obtained and that was deemed credible in accordance with ABA guidelines was reported.
+Reported information for the classes of 2013, 2014, and 2015 are included in the yearly summaries posted below, and they are presented in the format required by the ABA.
+2015 is the first cohort that the law school submitted Employment Questionnaires for all WMU-Cooley campuses combined, the Michigan campuses combined, and the Tampa Bay Campus.

 As with any statistics, it is important to understand the definitions of terms and the methodology used to compile graduate employment data and reports.
 An explanation of ABA reporting methodologies can be found here.